-Trading platforms usually list stocks, ETFs, indices, commodities, cryptocurrencies and other instruments.
-The commission for each of the asset-classes differ, and as a trader, you have to compare the prices before choosing a broker.
+Trading platforms usually list stocks, ETFs, indices, commodities, cryptocurrencies, and other instruments.
+The commission for each of the asset classes differs, and as a trader, you have to compare the prices before choosing a broker.
 For individual stocks, the new trend is zero commission and this is currently practiced by several trading platforms in Europe.

 If fee-free trading is what you’re looking for, you can opt for those that offer zero commissions on individual stocks, like eToro which multi-platform trading services.
 That said, several online brokers in Europe charge no commission when purchasing bonds and ETFs.
 However, they do charge for options and ETFs.

 An important feature to consider is your starting budget.
 Some of the best online trading platforms in Europe have no set account minimum.
 However, a few others do, and it can go as high as €500.
 So, you have to evaluate your options to see if you wish to choose a platform with no account minimum or otherwise.

 Brokers attach a few account charges such as withdrawal, inactivity, annual, trading platform subscription, research or data, and account closure fees.
 While it is almost impossible to avoid such fees, you can minimize them.
 You can go for brokers that have the lowest account fees.
 This way, you pay less when you conduct significant activities.